WordPress/gutenberg/docs/design/block-design.md

 ### Placeholder:

-- Simple placeholder text that says “Add text or type / to add content.”
+- Simple placeholder text that reads “Start writing or press / to insert a block”.
 The placeholder disappears when the block is selected.

 ### Selected state: